vipul2802/o365hq.com/content/blog/How to build an intelligent workplace with SharePoint Part 2.md

 deploy samples and solutions and customize them to meet your needs.
 We encourage you to check it out!

-The world of 3D is transforming perception with [SharePoint spaces](https://www.exploresharepointspaces.com) .
+The world of 3D is transforming perception with SharePoint spaces.
 It empowers users to create a mixed reality experience within the intranet on any device.
 Employees can interact with content in real time, viewing it from different angles and manipulating the models.
 It's pretty impressive, and may be